Our Trade Mark Services

 In many instances, it is possible to avoid this issue by combining a ‘commonly used’ word or phrase with a not-so commonly used word or phrase (or an image/logo).
 Generally, it’s unlikely that other traders would need to use that trade mark.

-Simply put, registering your trade marks is the only way to be sure you have the right to use your names, logos and brands and is the only way to gain the right to license use of your names, logos and brands to other people.
-It can also be more difficult (and costly) to try and stop someone from using your names, logos and brands if you don’t have your trade marks registered.
+Registering your trade marks is the best way to establish legal rights to use your names, logos and brands and is the only way to gain the right to license use of your names, logos and brands to other people.
+It can be more difficult (and costly) to try and stop someone from using your names, logos and brands if you don’t have your trade marks registered.

 The cost to register varies.
 The biggest factor in determining the cost is the type of products and/or services your trade mark is used to identify.
 All goods/service fall into ‘classes’ and fees apply per class you require.
+Mistakes and omissions also result in additional costs, which is why our clients trust our attention to detail.
 See our fees page for more information.

-This is where we can help.
-Simply read over the Australian trade mark process and contact us when you are ready to proceed.
-We will take care of everything from ‘start to finish’ for you so that you don’t have to worry about it – you can spend your time focused on what you specialise in whilst we take care of what we specialise in!
+This is where our expert trade marks attorneys can help.
+We will take care of everything from ‘start to finish’ so that you can spend your time focused on what you specialise in whilst we take care of our area of expertise!
+Simply read the Australian trade mark process and contact us when you’re ready to proceed.